nullpilot/live_view_demo/README.md

 # LiveDraw

+WIP.
+LiveDraw is a drawing game based on the skribbl.io idea, reimplemented with LiveView.
+The drawing mechanism uses SVG to make use of the DOM diffing capabilities and has been updated to use hooks for the drawing itself.
+It's been fun to see how far it could be pushed even before hooks were supported.

 This is my entry in [Phoenix Phrenzy](https://phoenixphrenzy.com), showing off what [Phoenix](https://phoenixframework.org/) and [LiveView](https://github.com/phoenixframework/phoenix_live_view) can do.

+## Preview

 ![LiveDraw preview](assets/static/images/preview.gif "LiveDraw")

+## Todo

+  * clear canvas after turn
+  * add random words and dictionary
+  * end turn if everyone correcly guessed
+  * only allow room owner to start game
+  * room max players and error messages
+  * account for port in invite link

+## Startup

 To start your Phoenix server: